influxdata/helm-charts/charts/influxdb3-enterprise/UPGRADING-3.9-TO-3.10.md

   --wait --timeout 30m
 ```

-Do not use `--atomic`: after the catalog migration, rolling back to a 3.9 image
+Do not use `--atomic`, and do not run `helm rollback` to a 3.9 revision after
+the catalog migration.
+Both can restore a 3.9 image while leaving the catalog
-fails unless the pre-upgrade catalog backup is restored.
-Do not enable
+at v3.
+To return to 3.9, first restore the pre-upgrade catalog backup.
+Do not
-`INFLUXDB3_UPGRADE_PACHA_TREE`; migrate the storage engine separately.
+enable `INFLUXDB3_UPGRADE_PACHA_TREE`; migrate the storage engine separately.

 ## Verify